 Kate Parham Kordsmeier’s career involved traveling the world as a professional food writer—until she was plagued with digestive issues at the age of 27.
 Doctors merely brushed off her concerns, saying her symptoms were just part of aging.
 However, her life completely changed when she decided to visit a holistic doctor who diagnosed her with Polycystic Ovary Syndrome (PCOS).
 The bright side?
 The hormonal disorder taught her how to heal herself naturally with food.
 “Getting diagnosed was actually the best thing that could have happened to me because I finally knew why I felt so terrible and what I needed to do to fix it,” Kordsmeier says.
 “Since treating my PCOS naturally, my life has become exponentially better.”
 In terms of eating, she follows an anti-inflammatory diet to help with insulin resistance, fertility, and weight loss.
 Kordsmeier now runs food and wellness site Root + Revel, where she delivers inspiration to help people live naturally—without sacrifice.

-Kordsmeier isn’t alone in her battle with PCOS—an estimated 7 to 10 million women in the U.S. alone are affected by this hormonal endocrine disorder.
+Kordsmeier isn’t alone in her battle with PCOS—an estimated 3 to 10 percent of women in the U.S. alone are affected by this hormonal endocrine disorder.
 Symptoms of PCOS include irregular periods, acne, PMS, weight gain (particularly around the midsection), hair loss, hair growth in strange places (chin, upper lip, sideburns), a string of pearl-type cysts on the ovaries, extreme cramping, insulin resistance, type 2 diabetes, headaches, sleep apnea, and even infertility.

 One thing to keep in mind is that PCOS manifests itself differently in every woman and is not a one-size-fits all diagnosis, according to Kordsmeier.
 “I personally had no cysts but horrible acne,” she shares.
 “Meanwhile, one of my best friends also had PCOS but had flawless skin and lots of cysts that caused fertility issues.”
 This is why she believes that PCOS is so misdiagnosed.
 Thankfully, her healing natural diet (and lifestyle, but more on that later) has caused Kordsmeier’s PCOS side effects (acne, anxiety, weight gain, irregular periods, and PMS) to diminish.
 She also insists it’s the reason she and her husband got pregnant on their first try.